 The final step is to tie a ribbon on and hang it on the tree!

-This project has been so successful that I decided to share the tutorial publicly as well!
-You have all of the basics for here for creating your own DIY Photo Ornament but if you would like the additional perks of a materials list with links, the Photoshop template I designed for the printing the squares or additional video tutorials I’ve created specific to this project, you can access all of those by requesting to join the free private Facebook group here.
+You have all of the basics for here for creating your own DIY Photo Ornament but if you would like the additional perks including the Photoshop template I designed for the printing the squares or additional video tutorials I’ve created specific to this project, you can access those by joining my email list right here:

 Did you try out this DIY photo ornament tutorial?
 Please leave a comment below and let me know how it went for you!
 Or if you know anyone who might be interesting in creating one too be sure to share this post!